Skip to main content

 brv query <QUERY>Query information from the context treebrv query "How is auth implemented?"

-Note: Commands like login, logout, init, push, pull, space, gen-rules, and clear are only available as slash commands in REPL mode.
+Note: Commands logout, space, connector, provider, model, reset, and new are only available as slash commands in REPL mode.
 Run brv to start REPL mode.

-Important: The brv query and brv curate standalone commands require a running brv instance in the same directory.
-Start REPL mode with brv first, then run these commands in a separate terminal.
+Important: In interactive mode, the brv query and brv curate commands require a running brv instance in the same directory (start with brv first).
+In headless mode (--headless flag), these commands run independently.

 Command Details